Why we're here

 Westwood House is a student-led community that meets for service, worship, food, fun, and study.
 We are a Christian organization that welcomes the involvement, perspectives, and leadership of all people.

 Students of any faith, race, ethnicity, or orientation are welcome to come, eat, and talk.
 We are a Reconciling in Christ community.
 All students are welcome, as we value diverse understandings and backgrounds.
 Westwood is an inclusive community that welcomes people of all faiths or no faith at all.
-Religious services are held on Wednesday evenings at 7 P.M.
-All people of all faiths are welcome to partake in communion.
+Worship is on Wednesday evenings at 7 P.M.
+All people of all faiths are welcome to receive communion.

 Westwood House offers free meals and a food pantry to those who are food insecure.
-Campus Cupboard is a free food pantry operated by KU's Center for Community Outreach.
-The pantry is officially open from 4-7 P.M. on Thursdays.
+The food pantry is open 4-7 P.M. on Sundays and Thursdays.
 We are conveniently located at 1421 W. 19th Street, just west of the corner of 19th and Naismith.

 Free meals are offered on Wednesday, Thursday and Sunday.
 Wednesday nights (6 P.M.) are vegan night, where tasty and healthy meals are provided.
 Thursday nights (6 P.M.) are Ikigai Noodles, a fresh and delicious take on ramen.
 Sunday night dinners (5 P.M.) are prepared by Chef Jan Loux.
 Vegan, vegetarian and gluten-free options are available.